blackfireio/documentation/builds-cookbooks/player.rst

 Use ``-v`` to get logs about the progress of the player or use ``tracer`` option to store all requests and responses on disk.

-Use the ``--blackfire-env`` option defines the :doc:`environment </reference-guide/environments>` to which send the :doc:`Blackfire Build </builds-cookbooks/index>` results.
+Use the ``--blackfire-env`` option to define the :doc:`environment </reference-guide/environments>` to which the profiles are sent.
 It is required only when using the :doc:`Blackfire Profiler integration </integrations/blackfire-player>`.

 .. code-block:: bash